Olga Mykhoparkina

 You don’t need a developer or a full content overhaul.
 Here are a few small moves that add up:

-Remember, you don’t have to do everything at once.
-Start with the basics–clear structure, logical flow, and helpful links.
-The easier you make it for both users and AI to “get” your SaaS, the better your results will be.
+Start with these basics: clear structure, logical flow, and helpful links.
+The easier it is for both AI and human visitors to understand your SaaS, the better your technical SEO results will be.

 Your homepage and product pages aren’t just digital brochures anymore.
-In the AI-first world, they’re often the first (and sometimes only) thing an LLM or search engine sees from your brand.
-That means they need to do more than just look nice – they need to communicate clearly.
+In an AI-first world, they’re often the first thing search engines and AI models see.
+That means they need to do more than look nic they need to communicate clearly.

 Example: